kvzhkv/todo-app/README.md

 # Todo App API

-This is a server todo app for managing todos for multiple users with different roles.
+This is a server app for managing todos for multiple users with different roles.
-App build on Express.js and MongoDB.
+App is built on Express.js and MongoDB.

 ## Requirements